nomisch/image_puzzle/README.md

 The program reads all images contained in the "input directory" and does the following for every image:
 * Slices the image into N tiles
 * Shuffles the tiles
-* Adds a small border of M pixels to every tile (it actually paints a line over the existing pixels of the tile)
+* Adds a small border of width M to every tile (it actually paints a line over existing pixels of the tile)
-* Recreates an image with the shuffled and update tiles
+* Recreates an image with the shuffled and updated tiles
 * Saves the recreated image into the "output directory"

 Options: